ApolloAuto/apollo/modules/perception/README.md

 * The output of traffic light detection and recognition (cyber channel /apollo/perception/traffic_light)

 ### Note
-1. Nvidia GPU and CUDA are required to run the perception module with Caffe or PaddlePaddle.
+1. Nvidia GPU and CUDA are required to run the perception module with Caffe.
 Apollo provides the CUDA and Caffe libraries in the release docker image.
 However, the Nvidia GPU driver is not installed in the dev docker image.

 2. To run the perception module with CUDA acceleration, install the exact same version of the Nvidia driver in the docker image that is installed on your host machine, and then build Apollo with the GPU option (i.e., using `./apollo.sh build_opt_gpu`).